Admin-7/Mr-Robot-techniques/Activities-and-events.md

 Events are one-offs because they are either intended to be or just aren't happening regularly anymore.
 (You could always start doing these on a regular basis, if you want!)

 * [[Ethics refactoring]] - analyze a feature/product for its "operative ethic" and then redesign the same feature/product for a different ethic
+* [[Android forensics study group]] - learn how to detect whether an Android device has been cloned or tampered with